Skip to main content

 Haier QGSS740RNSS

-With features like Steam Self-Clean, No Preheat Air Fry, Scan-to-Cook, Frozen Pizza, Frozen Snacks, Simmer Burner, this Wi-Fi-enabled Haier range has all the bells and whistles of a smart appliance.
+With features like Steam Self-Clean, No Preheat Air Fry, Scan-to-Cook, Frozen Pizza, Frozen Snacks, and Simmer Burner, this Wi-Fi-enabled Haier range has all the bells and whistles of a smart appliance.
 That said, many of its features are only accessible via the SmartHQ smartphone app.

-Read our full review of the Haier QGSS740RNSS
+Read our full Haier QGSS740RNSS review.

 Pros